 Although the wording of the article describing the event as having occurred “last Saturday” may be confusing, it would have been typeset on the 21st (the Saturday following her death.)
 It is not known why she chose that date, although Boleslaw had also died on an American patriotic holiday (Memorial Day) the previous year.
 The circumstances of the discovery of her body are not known, nor the date of the service or initial interment.
 Boleslaw had been cremated and so it is very likely that the same was done for Maria.

-The second part of the sale occurred the following month, on June 16th; almost exact a year after Marja’s death.
+The second part of the sale occurred the following month, on June 16th; almost exactly a year after Marja’s death.
 I found no other notices, and so whatever may not have sold that day probably went back into the Chorltons’ keeping; some of them may have remained to decorate the walls of the Church Street studio and later been removed to the new studio on Norman Avenue.

 Marja and Boleslaw were interred together at Princeton Cemetery on June 29, 1959, shortly after the second estate sale.
 It’s not known whether either were previously interred but if both were cremated that would not have been immediately necessary.
 This historic and very large cemetery is on Greenview Avenue; the Cybis plot is in Section 3, Block 09, Lot 019C.
 Marja’s brother Casimir died in 1990 and was interred in the same plot.
+(Notice that on the marker, Marja’s birth year is given as 1906.)

 [If you have any information about Marja Cybis (nee Marja Tym) that you would like to share, or signed examples of her work, there is a contact form at the link below.
 I would be happy to add your information or photos to this page.]